Omaha Hockey Hall of Fame

 Motto McLean Service to Hockey Award

-Presented to individuals who have made a significant contribution through service to the hockey community.
+Presented to individuals who have made a significant contribution through their longtime service to the hockey community.

 Michael Hughes 2018